readium/r2-streamer-js/docs/encryption.md

 https://readium2.herokuapp.com/pub/L2FwcC9taXNjL2VwdWJzL3dhc3RlbGFuZC1vdGYtb2JmX0xDUF9kYW4uZXB1Yg%3D%3D/EPUB/wasteland-nav.xhtml

-Note that "streaming" of encrypted audio / video content is supported (strictly-speaking, this is not "streaming", but rather: support for HTTP partial byte ranges, random access into the AES-256-CBC resource).
+Note that in this example fonts are obfuscated (IDPF algorithm), therefore they are not encrypted via LCP.
+Also note that "streaming" of encrypted audio / video content is supported too, but test files are too large to demonstrate here (strictly-speaking, this is not "streaming", but rather: support for HTTP partial byte ranges, random access into the AES-256-CBC resource).

 ### Implementation status